PlayStation 2 accessories: DVD Remote Control

 The DVD Remote Control is an infrared remote control for the PlayStation 2 designed to allow easier control of DVD movies.
 The first remote came bundled with an infrared receiver dongle (SCPH-10160) which attached to one of the PS2's controller ports; this dongle is not needed on later PS2 models (beginning from SCPH-500xx) and slimline PS2 models (SCPH-700xx to SCPH-900xx) as they featured an integrated IR port.

 There are two different models of the DVD remote control that were released, which had minor differences.
 The first one to be released is the SCPH-10150 (some are labeled as SCPH-10170, 10171 or 97042).
 The second, SCPH-10420U/97076, is visually and functionally identical apart from the addition of eject and reset/power buttons.
 The eject button only works on SCPH-100xx to SCPH-500xx PS2 models, as the slimline PS2 models had no motorized disc tray to eject.

 Both versions of the remote featured all of the standard PS2 buttons in addition to DVD playback controls.

 A/V cables

 Various A/V cables have been made available for the PlayStation 2, offering varying levels of picture quality.
-Additionally, the PS2 features a TOSLINK port, which facilitates the output of digital S/PDIF audio - 2-channel LPCM, 5.1-channel Dolby Digital and 5.1-channel DTS (the latter two are only available during DVD playback when it is encoded on the disk).
+Additionally, the PS2 features a TOSLINK port, which facilitates the output of digital S/PDIF audio - 2-channel LPCM, 5.1-channel Dolby Digital and 5.1-channel DTS (the latter two are only available during DVD playback when it is encoded on the disc).
 The PS2 is compatible with all PlayStation and PlayStation 3 cables which use the AV-multi port.